shazadmaved/PHP-invite-System/README.md

 dbConnect.php  is to be edited with the config of the database you created.

-You can add more fields and customise the HTML form in index.php with associated Jquery - public/javascript/index.js and also the query in invite/create_invite.php to fetch and save the fields.
+You can add more fields and customise the HTML form in index.php with associated Jquery - public/javascript/index.js and also the query in invite/create_invite.php to save the fields.